danhunsaker/calends-php/README.md

 ```

 Supported conversions include `DateTime` (and its child, `Carbon`),
+`IntlCalendar` (which of course means `IntlGregorianCalendar`, too), and
+`Period`.
+Of course, since `IntlCalendar` and `Period` both require at least
+PHP 5.5, you won't be able to convert to/from these in 5.4.
+But see below for
-`IntlCalendar`, and `Period`.
-See below for how to add support for others.
+how to add support for other date/time classes.

 ### Storage ###